William Henry Gorman: Personal life and death

 Gorman married Margaret Bradley on February 1, 1857; she died on October 21, 1861, at age 25, after a short but severe illness.
 He later married Mary Clark, who died on January 23, 1887, and is interred at Loudon Park Cemetery.
 Gorman married Ada Rogers, widow of Judge Edward Thomas Boykin, in a private ceremony on June 18, 1903, in Concord, North Carolina.

-Gorman purchased property in Catonsville, Maryland's Oak Forest Park neighborhood in 1896 for $2500 and contracted with William Gerwig in 1897 to build a residence there.
+Gorman purchased property in the streetcar suburban village of Catonsville, Maryland's Oak Forest Park neighborhood (of the then rural surrounding Baltimore County) in 1896 for $2500 and contracted with William Gerwig in 1897 to build a country residence there.

 Gorman's daughters, Nora and Elizabeth, both announced their engagements in September 1903, to marry E.G. Ballenger of Tryon, North Carolina, and J. William McMillan of Knoxville, Tennessee, respectively.
 Nora died at her Atlanta home in July 1912 of typhoid fever.

-Gorman's son Douglas married Shirley Gwendolyn Nash of Savannah, Georgia, in February 1912.
+William Gorman's son Douglas married Shirley Gwendolyn Nash of Savannah, Georgia, in February 1912.

-Gorman was ill at home in January 1915 before leaving for a week in Florida with his wife to recuperate.
-They went to Bedford Springs, Pennsylvania, in late June to spend the summer there.
-Gorman died at Bedford Springs on July 7, 1915, after a stroke of paralysis on July 3, and is buried at Loudon Park Cemetery in Baltimore.
+Gorman was ill at home in January 1915, before leaving for a week in Florida with his wife to recuperate.
+They went to Bedford Springs, Pennsylvania, in late June to spend the summer there among the mountain water springs.
+Gorman died at Bedford Springs on July 7, 1915, after a stroke of paralysis on July 3, and is buried at Loudon Park Cemetery, between Frederick Avenue / the National Road on the northside and Wilkens Avenue on the south, in the Irvington neighborhood of southwest Baltimore.
 His funeral was held at St. Timothy's Protestant Episcopal Church in Catonsville, where he had served as a vestryman.
-After two weeks in Atlantic City, New Jersey, where they had previously visited, his widow returned to her former North Carolina home in August 1915.
+After two weeks in Atlantic City, New Jersey, where they had previously visited, his third wife and widow Ada Rogers Boykin Gorman returned to her former Concord, North Carolina home in August 1915.

-Gorman's son Albert married Sallie Dorsey Owings of Ellicott City, Maryland, in December 1915.
-He married Eloise Stewart in December 1929 and they separated in September 1932, with Eloise filing for divorce two months later.
-Albert died in Baltimore in October 1937 at age 52 after two years of illness.
+Gorman's son Albert married Sallie Dorsey Owings of Ellicott City, Maryland (the county seat of Howard County), in December 1915.
+He married Eloise Stewart in December 1929 and they separated in September 1932, with Eloise filing for divorce two months later. son Albert died in Baltimore in October 1937 at age 52 after two years of illness.

 Upon its sale in May 1916, the Gorman's Catonsville home was described as having "18 rooms and 3 bathrooms" on about 2.75 acre, fronting about 390 ft along Montrose Avenue.